thangphan-ent/sendecor-kitchen-plugin/docs/PROJECT_CONTEXT.md

 - SINGLE FILE ONLY
 - NO require()
 - DO NOT refactor architecture
-- DO NOT modify geometry logic beyond minimal patch
+- DO NOT modify system beyond minimal safe patch
 - ALWAYS prefer stability over features

 ---